KittyGiraudel/site/_posts/2014-04-07-what-to-do-with-a-sass-list.md

 ---
-title: "What to do with a Sass list?"
+title: What to do with a Sass list?
 tags:
   - sass
   - lists